nathanial28w/AnthroSimAI/README.md

-# Generative Agents: Interactive Simulacra of Human Behavior
+# AnthroSimAI: Bridging AI and Anthropology to Simulate the Story of Humanity.

 <p align="center" width="100%">
 <img src="cover.png" alt="Smallville" style="width: 80%; min-width: 300px; display: block; margin: auto;">
 </p>

-This repository accompanies our research paper titled "[Generative Agents: Interactive Simulacra of Human Behavior](https://arxiv.org/abs/2304.03442)."
-It contains our core simulation module for  generative agents—computational agents that simulate believable human behaviors—and their game environment.
+AnthroSimAI is an innovative simulation platform that blends advanced artificial intelligence with anthropological research to model, analyze, and predict human behavior, cultural dynamics, and societal evolution.
+By leveraging cutting-edge machine learning and simulation techniques, AnthroSimAI provides researchers, educators, and policymakers with powerful tools to explore complex human systems, foster understanding, and drive data-informed decision-making.
 Below, we document the steps for setting up the simulation environment on your local machine and for replaying the simulation as a demo animation.

 ## <img src="https://joonsungpark.s3.amazonaws.com:443/static/assets/characters/profile/Isabella_Rodriguez.png" alt="Generative Isabella">   Setting Up the Environment
 To set up your environment, you will need to generate a `utils.py` file that contains your OpenAI API key and download the necessary packages.